henrycao/Redis_Control_Scripts/README.md

 Redis_Control_Scripts
 =====================

-several redis instances on one server
+The Scenario is once several redis instances set up on one server.
+This scripts can control all the instance by one command and also can be set to service.